Arsenal odds: Outright Odds, Top Four Finish, Top Scorer and more

 Uncertainty about whether Arsenal could continue their Premier League title charge after the World Cup break dominated the narrative — particularly after Gabriel Jesus got injured with Brazil — but they are refusing to yield.

-While many Arsenal fans will dream of being in the Premier League title race, perhaps a more realistic target for now would be a return to the Champions League.
-It’s now been six years since Arsenal last finished in the top four of the Premier League, claiming second in 2015/16 to finish runners-up to Leicester City.
+Before the start of the season, Arsenal fans will have had their sights set on the top four and a return to the Champions League.
+It’s now been six years since the Gunners last finished in the top four of the Premier League, claiming second in 2015/16 to finish runners-up to Leicester City.

 Since then, Arsenal have finished fifth, sixth, fifth, eighth (twice) and fifth again, last season passing up their best opportunity to finish in the top four for some time.
 With just a handful of games left to play, Arsenal were in control of their Champions League destiny and going into their north London Derby against Tottenham, could have wrapped up a top four finish.

 But that already seems so far away.
 Arsenal entered the break at the top of the Premier League table.
 It’s the first time they have been top on Christmas Day since the 2007/08 season — and they have only strengthened their grip on first post-Qatar.

 After 17 games, Arteta’s men are eight points clear atop the table, and looking good value for their lead.
 Despite all that, the Gunners still aren’t favourites, but they are 6/4 with Sky Bet to take the crown in 2022/23.

 Premier League Outright Odds*

 Find the latest Premier League winner odds for the 2023/2024 season here:

 You have to be 18+ to gamble.
 All odds within this article are accurate at the time of writing (12:30, 25/01/2024).
 BeGambleAware.